-Based on the total installed generating capacities reported by the Energy Regulatory Commission ("ERC") under ERC Resolution No. 05, Series of 2021 dated March 11, 2021 (A resolution Setting the Installed Generating Capacity and Market Share Limitation per Grid and National Grid for 2021), SMC Global Power believes that its combined installed capacity comprises approximately 20% of the National Grid, 27% of the Luzon Grid and 8% of the Mindanao Grid, in each case, as of December 31, 2021.
+Based on the total installed generating capacities reported by the Energy Regulatory Commission ("ERC") under ERC Resolution No. 01, Series of 2022 dated March 9, 2022 (A resolution Setting the Installed Generating Capacity and Market Share Limitation per Grid and National Grid for 2022), San Miguel Global Power believes that its combined installed capacity comprises approximately 19% of the National Grid, 26% of the Luzon Grid and 7% of the Mindanao Grid, in each case, as of December 31, 2022.
+Market share is computed by dividing the installed generating capacity of San Miguel Global Power with the installed generating capacity of Luzon Grid, Mindanao Grid or National Grid (17,077,537 kW, 4,201,042 kW and 24,651,219 kW, respectively based on data provided under ERC Resolution No. 01, Series of 2022).

-SMC Global Power is also engaged in distribution and retail electricity services.
-Its wholly-owned subsidiary, Albay Power and Energy Corp. ("APEC") operates and maintains Albay Electric Cooperative, Inc. ("ALECO"), which is the franchise holder for the distribution of electricity in the province of Albay in Luzon by virtue of a concession agreement with ALECO.
-SMC Global Power was also issued retail electricity supplier licenses, through San Miguel Electric Corp. ("SMELC"), SCPC and MPPCL, which allow it to enter into contracts with contestable customers and expand its customer base.
+San Miguel Global Power was also engaged in distribution and retail electricity services.
+Its wholly-owned subsidiary, Albay Power and Energy Corp. ("APEC") assumed the operations and maintenance of Albay Electric Cooperative, Inc. ("ALECO") by virtue of a concession agreement with ALECO in 2014.
+ALECO is the franchise holder for the distribution of electricity in the province of Albay in Luzon.
+The concession agreement between San Miguel Global Power and ALECO was terminated in a notice of termination served by APEC on November 18, 2022.

+San Miguel Global Power was also issued retail electricity supplier licenses, through LPI and MPPCL, which allow it to enter into contracts with contestable customers and expand its customer base.

-SMC Global Power, through its subsidiaries SMEC, SPDC, SPPC, AHC, SCPC, SMCPC, SMELC, SEDI and MPPCL, sells power through offtake agreements directly to customers, including the Manila Electric Company ("Meralco") and other distribution utilities, electric cooperatives and industrial customers, or through the Wholesale Electricity Spot Market ("WESM").
+San Miguel Global Power, through its subsidiaries SPI, SRHI, SPPC, AHC, LPI, MPI and MPPCL, sells power through offtake agreements directly to customers, including the Manila Electric Company ("Meralco") and other distribution utilities, electric cooperatives and industrial customers, or through the Wholesale Electricity Spot Market ("WESM").

-SMC Global Power is currently undertaking the following expansion projects through its subsidiaries:
+San Miguel Global Power is currently undertaking the following expansion projects through its subsidiaries:

 - a.
 The Mariveles Greenfield Power Plant, a 4 x 150 MW circulating fluidized bed coal-fired power plant and associated facilities using high efficiency low emission technologies (HELE Technologies) located in Mariveles, Bataan, being developed and constructed through Mariveles Power Generation Corporation ("MPGC"). - b.
-The BESS Project which is currently undertaken through SMCGP Philippines Energy Storage Co.
-Ltd. ("SMCGP Philippines Energy"), Universal Power Solutions Inc. ("UPSI) and MPPCL will provide an additional 1,000 MWh capacity to the energy business' existing power portfolio.
-The BESS Project includes the 10 MWh BESS in Masinloc, Zambales and the 20 MWh BESS project located in Kabankalan, Negros Occidental, which has attained commercial operations in January 2022. - c.
+The BESS Project which is currently undertaken through SMCGP Philippines Energy, Universal Power Solutions Inc. ("UPSI) and MPPCL will provide an additional 1,000 MWh capacity to the energy business' existing power portfolio.
+The BESS Project includes the 10 MWh BESS in Masinloc, Zambales and the 20 MWh BESS project located in Kabankalan, Negros Occidental, which has commenced commercial operations in January 2022. - c.
 Units 4 and 5 of the Masinloc Power Plant with a planned gross installed capacity of 350 MW each will utilize supercritical boiler technology, another expansion project by MPPCL after it completed the Unit 3 in September 2020. - d.
 The Batangas Combined Cycle Power Plant, a planned 1,313.1 MW combined cycle power plant in Barangays Ilijan and Dela Paz Proper, Batangas will utilize regasified liquefied natural gas (LNG) as fuel.
-The LNG power plant project is part of the energy business' diversification of its power portfolio from the traditional coal technologies and will be constructed through its wholly-owned subsidiary, Excellent Energy Resources Inc.
+The LNG power plant project is part of the energy business' diversification of its power portfolio from the traditional coal technologies and will be constructed through its wholly-owned subsidiary, Excellent Energy Resources Inc. ("EERI").